oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

 ## Building the `vector-add` Program for CPU and GPU

+### Running Samples in DevCloud
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (cpu, gpu, fpga_compile, or fpga_runtime) as well as whether to run in batch or interactive mode.
+For more information see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/get-started/base-toolkit/](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)).

 ### On a Linux* System
 Perform the following steps:
 1. Build the program using the following `make` commands (default uses buffers):